koonix/sblock/README.md

 This will also install a cron entry in `/etc/cron.daily`, which will cause sblock to run once a day
-(unless you do not have any cron software like cronie or fcron installed on your machine).
+(that is if you have a cron software like cronie or fcron installed and running on your machine).

 ## Usage